Estimated Read Time: 5 ½ minutes

 You can help slow down the degeneration of your dog’s joints in a number of ways, some of which can even prevent more damage occurring.
 One of those is setting up your home for the job.You’d be surprised at how much a simple change of furniture can have on your dog’s joint health!

 Choose a comfortable and supportive bed for them as this will keep their bones happy.
-Also making sure the bed is in a warm part of the house which will prevent the bones from becoming stiffer.
+Also making sure the bed is in a warm part of the house which will prevent the bones from becoming stiff, especially when they are sleeping for a longer period of time.

 If your dog is finding it difficult to climb up and down steps, it might be worth considering installing ramps around the home/garden to help them get around or in and out of the car.
 If you let your dogs on the couch, consider what that leap might be doing for their bones… One way to get them up more easily is by using a ramp/steps for anything they might climb on or into – this works for when they need to get into the car too.